Vyral/dani-antelo/_posts/2020-02-20-how-our-team-keeps-the-ball-rolling-from-start-to-finish.md

 ---
 layout: post
 title: How Our Team Keeps the Ball Rolling From Start to Finish
-date: 2020-02-20 16:21:55
+date: 2020-02-20 16:21:00
 tags:
 excerpt: >-
   Of course you need the right Realtor to help you buy a home, but they must have the right team around them to make the process smooth.
 Here’s how our team works.
 enclosure:
-pullquote: he home inspector’s job is to protect your investment.
+pullquote: The home inspector’s job is to protect your investment.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true